 “We thank the All-Party Group for their powerful call to action.
-The Department of Health must respond before anyone else gets seriously hurt.”
+The Department of Health and Social Care must respond before anyone else gets seriously hurt.”

 Pricing of branded NHS medicines

-In June 2013, the Department of Health proposed revisions to the statutory scheme to control prices of branded NHS medicines to make it work more effectively, and to align it more closely to core parts of the voluntary Pharmaceutical Price Regulation Scheme (PPRS).
+In June 2013, the Department of Health and Social Care proposed revisions to the statutory scheme to control prices of branded NHS medicines to make it work more effectively, and to align it more closely to core parts of the voluntary Pharmaceutical Price Regulation Scheme (PPRS).

-In response, PSNC stated its view to the Department of Health that there is need to incorporate obligations on manufacturers to ensure prompt supply to patients through their chosen dispenser.
+In response, PSNC stated its view to the Department of Health and Social Care that there is need to incorporate obligations on manufacturers to ensure prompt supply to patients through their chosen dispenser.